 Alternative Dispute Resolution (ADR) works best when people in dispute are prepared to adopt a co-operative approach to problem-solving.
 Where one or both people are not prepared to do this, ADR may not be the best option.
 Similarly, if one person is fearful of the other or for some other reason is unable to freely put forward their needs and interests then, depending on the process being considered, ADR may not be their best alternative.
 Your ADR practitioner will usually have a preliminary meeting with you to determine whether or not ADR is appropriate, and you can raise any concerns that you may have then.

-There is a range of alternative dispute resolution service providers available in South Australia.
-Some organizations provide mediators in particular areas of dispute, for example, family or community.
+There are many alternative dispute resolution service providers in South Australia.
+Some organisations provide mediators in particular areas of dispute, for example, family or community.
 Alternative Dispute Resolution (ADR) has now been incorporated into many of our courts and tribunals.
 In addition, a number of trained individuals provide private arbitration, mediation and other ADR services.

-Community mediation, run by Uniting Communities Mediation Service, provides people with an alternative to court action.
-Although the service gets some government funding, it is not run by a government agency and has no power to force people to attend or stick to any agreement that is reached.
-The kinds of matters handled include neighbour, strata title, community organisation, care management, workplace, and disability related disputes.
-The service is provided free of charge to eligible people.
-Interpreters can be provided when necessary.
-Mediation can be provided in some regional areas and in various locations around Adelaide.
-For more information, contact Uniting Communities Mediation Service on 8342 1800.
+Community mediation, run by Uniting Communities Mediation Service, offers an alternative to court action.
+Although the service receives some government funding, it is not run by a government agency and has no power to force people to attend or stick to any agreement that is reached.

 There are a number of individuals who practice family mediation.
 Organisations such as Relationships Australia and Centacare also provide family mediation services.

-LEADR is a national non-profit organisation which promotes and facilitates the use of Alternative Dispute Resolution.
-LEADR conducts negotiation, mediation and conciliation training and maintains panels of LEADR accredited mediators.
-People who are looking for someone to conduct a commercial or other mediation may contact LEADR or the Law Society of South Australia for a list of accredited mediators with details as to what they charge, their experience and the areas in which they practice. see .
+The Resolution Institute (formerly LEADR) is a national non-profit organisation that promotes and facilitates the use of Alternative Dispute Resolution.
+The Resolution Institute conducts negotiation, mediation and conciliation training and maintains panels of accredited mediators.
+People who are looking for someone to conduct a commercial or other mediation may contact the Resolution Institute or the Law Society of South Australia for a list of accredited mediators with details as to what they charge, their experience and the areas in which they practice.

-Under various Acts of Parliament and rules of Court (some of which are listed below), there are ways for disputes which have reached court or been submitted to a tribunal to be solved before a hearing takes place.
+Under various Acts of Parliament and rules of court (some of which are listed below), there are ways for disputes that have reached court or been submitted to a tribunal to be solved before a hearing takes place.
 These provisions consider the use of case evaluation and settlement conferences, mediation, conciliation, arbitration and expert determination.